 Jen practices what she preaches, which includes intermittent fasting four days a week.
 “My husband and I usually eat dinner no later than seven, so I will do my time-restricted window and eat my first meal between noon and 2 p.m. depending on how I’m feeling,” she explains.

 “And then for one day out of the week, I try, and I don’t always get there, but I try to do a 24-hour fast.”

-That’s the beauty of intermittent fasting: its flexibility!
+That’s the beauty of intermittent fasting: flexibility!
 There’s no right or wrong way to fast.
 The way Jen fasts doesn’t have to match the way you fast.

 “I’ve toyed with other forms of fasting and meal replacements that we’ve used in the past, but never really achieved this reduction in cravings to where I don’t go home and want to raid the refrigerator or cabinet and eat something unhealthy,” Jen says, explaining the noticeable difference intermittent fasting can make right away.

-Time restricted eating has even helped Jen normalize her blood sugar.
+Time-restricted fasting has even helped Jen normalize her blood sugar.
 Before intermittent fasting, her hemoglobin A1C was creeping toward the pre-diabetic range, but now it’s steadily moving back into balance.

 “For me personally, having done a lot of different diets in my past, it’s just been a game changer in a lot of different ways.”